 ## The task

 The NFDI4SD consortium has the potential to solve a serious problem in the current state of research in the so-called small disciplines.
-The latter have achieved much in terms of the social and scientific significance of the disciplines’ findings: small disciplines number highly in the DFG's GEPRIS database, while the number of publications in these subject areas is considerable.
+The latter have achieved much in terms of the social and academic significance of the disciplines’ findings: small disciplines number highly in the DFG's GEPRIS database, while the amount of publications in these subject areas is considerable.
 The data, digitised findings and digital repositories that have been acquired through the research process are also impressive.
 However, there is a notable lack of secondary research data, that is, data from digital sources, the research findings derived from them and the data generated specifically for research purposes; the volume of FAIR-published secondary research data is negligible in relation to the track record of the small disciplines.
-This is in contrast to its enormous importance.
+This contrasts starkly with the enormous importance of the small disciplines.
 It is these data that make it possible for researchers to access other data and repositories.
 Secondary data are the real engine of future digitisation.
 They connect the data of different collections and combine the data in meaningful ways.

 Researchers cannot be held responsible for this state of affairs.
 Rather, it is the absence of an adequate research data infrastructure that is to blame.
 To help avoid these negative consequences we propose the following infrastructure for the NFDI4SD:

 - **The NFDI4SD will integrate its numerous research data services into ongoing research projects, which will come into effect in the early stages of a project.
-The NFDI4SD’s services will become part of the scientific workflow and will not just be used for administrative and documentation purposes.**
+The NFDI4SD’s services will become part of the research workflow and will not just be used for administrative and documentation purposes.**

 - **Research data basically consists of its content (the actual data) and its paratext.
 APIs and other computational operations always refer to these entities of research data.**